ellenfkh/project/documents/description.md

 However, in large casts and families, it quickly becomes difficult to keep track of who is related to who, and in what manner.
-In particular, it becomes even more difficult when non-familial relationships are also added --- for instance, if we take a long-running, complex book series like George R. R. Martin`s *A Song of Ice and Fire*, just keeping track of the family relationships is hard enough.
+In particular, it becomes even more difficult when non-familial relationships are also added --- for instance, if we take a long-running, complex book series like George R. R. Martin's *A Song of Ice and Fire*, just keeping track of the family relationships is hard enough.
 If we also wanted to track lord-vassal relatioships, for instance, a character might be related to another through many subtrees.
-They might be distantly but directly related, and also linked many ways by combinations of blood and my-cousin-is-your-cousin`s-vassal.
+They might be distantly but directly related, and also linked many ways by combinations of blood and my-cousin-is-your-cousin's-vassal.

 This task could be made easier by using a DSL with a nice syntax, or better yet, a nice UI, for specifying relationships.
 A separate DSL for querying this